 At some point during their college experience, students may encounter personal, social, career or academic issues that call for assistance beyond the advice provided by friends and family.
 That’s where the University Counseling Center can help.

 The University Counseling Center provides a variety of free and confidential counseling services delivered by professional counselors.
-All currently enrolled undergraduate and graduate students at Binghamton University are eligible to receive these services free of charge; all information is confidential.
+All currently enrolled Binghamton University undergraduate students, graduate students and affiliated entities are eligible to receive these services free of charge; all information is confidential.

 Services and programs available through the center include:

 - 20:1 sexual assault fraternity peer education program

 - Interpersonal Violence Prevention (a comprehensive resource for victims of sexual assault, abuse, stalking and bullying)

 - Mental Health Outreach & the Mental Health Outreach Peer Educators (M-HOPE)

 The UCC Scope of Services Statement describes the UCC's range of counseling services, initial assessment process and brief therapy treatment approach.
 The statement outlines concerns commonly addressed in brief therapy, as well as concerns often addressed in terms of the process of referral to services outside of the UCC.